 You already know how much money you will need to set up your business?
 Now is the time to raise the necessary capital.
-The Gründerplattform has an overview of options for this endeavour.
+The Platform for Founders has an overview of options for this endeavour.

 Equity and bank loans